Order Imposing a Surtax on the Importation of Certain Steel Goods:

 - Wire rod

-1. This notice provides information on the implementation of the Order Imposing a Surtax on the Importation of Certain Steel Goods (the Order), registered on and which comes into force October 25, 2018.
+1. This notice provides information on the implementation of the Order Imposing a Surtax on the Importation of Certain Steel Goods (the Order), which came into force .

-- The Order does not apply to goods originating in and imported from the U.S., Chile, and Israel or another CIFTA beneficiary.
+- b) goods originating in and imported from the U.S., Chile, and Israel or another CIFTA beneficiary.

-- Additionally, the Order does not apply to goods originating in and imported from developing countries which are beneficiaries to the General Preferential Tariff (GPT) with one exception: concrete reinforcing bar originating in and imported from Vietnam are not exempt.
+- d) goods originating in and imported from developing countries which are beneficiaries to the General Preferential Tariff (GPT) with one exception: concrete reinforcing bar originating in and imported from Vietnam are not exempt.
 A list of GPT beneficiaries is included in Appendix A.

-Note: Goods eligible for these exemptions must both originate in and be imported from the same country.
+- Note: For goods to be eligible for the exclusions identified above, with the exception of goods of Canadian origin, they must both originate in and be imported from the same country.

-4. Importers should refer to Schedule 1 of the Order to determine if the goods meet the product description of goods subject to the safeguard surtax.
+7. Importers should refer to Schedule 1 and 2 of the Order to determine if the goods meet the product description of goods subject to the safeguard surtax.

-6. Importers may request shipment-specific import permits (specific permits) from Global Affairs Canada, which will be valid for 14 days.
+9. Importers may request shipment-specific import permits (specific permits) from Global Affairs Canada, which will be valid for 14 days.
 Goods for which an importer obtained a specific permit, valid at the time of accounting, are exempt from the applicable safeguard surtax.
-Imports of goods that do not have a specific permit, or are in excess of the quantity of an import permit at the time of accounting, are subject to the safeguard surtax.
+Imports of goods that do not have a specific permit, or are in excess of the quantity of a specific import permit at the time of accounting, are subject to the safeguard surtax.

-7. For information on conditions to satisfy when requesting specific permits, please refer to the Notice to Importers on Global Affairs Canada website.
+10. For information on conditions to satisfy when requesting specific permits, please refer to the Notice to Importers on the Global Affairs Canada website.
 For general information about the permit application process and associated billing system, please refer to the Global Affairs Canada website: Import Controls and Import Permit.

-9. Absent a specific permit, the safeguard surtax will apply to all goods including those released from a Customs Bonded Warehouse or Sufferance Warehouse on or after October 25, 2018 when the Order comes into force.
+12. Absent a specific permit, the safeguard surtax applies to all goods including those released from a Customs Bonded Warehouse or Sufferance Warehouse on or after when the Order came into force.

 Proof of Origin/ Required Documentation